 TERRY GROSS, HOST:

-This FRESH AIR.
+This is FRESH AIR.
 Soul music is often defined as the moment when gospel and blues met and formed a new sound.
 Ray Charles is often given credit for this, but there were others - most notably, the '5' Royales who had immense success as a live act but never sold as many records as such a pioneering group should have.
 With the release of the 131 track collection "Soul and Swagger: the Complete '5' Royales," the group has finally gotten the recognition they deserve.
 Our rock historian Ed Ward is a longtime fan and has the story.

 (SOUNDBITE OF SONG, "BEDSIDE OF A NEIGHBOR")